bibo318/bibo318/README.md

 <h3 align="center">
   <samp>
    <br>
  「 I have experience in the fields of network, security and system administration engineer.
-Update new knowledge and support the community in the fields of governa <b>VietNam</b> 」
+Update new knowledge and support the community in the fields 」
     <br>
     <br>
   </samp>